Dairy-Free Diet Guide: Easy Tips & Helpful Advice

 Almond Milk: Top Brands and How to Make it Yourself

-Almond milk is available everywhere, and is fast replacing cows’ milk in the world’s refrigerators.
-It’s the most popular type of vegan milk—even more popular than oat milk or soy milk.
+Almond milk is among the most popular types of vegan milk—right up there with oat milk and soy milk.
 Most grocery stores carry several brands.
 Like other types of dairy-free milk, it’s packaged either in refrigerated milk cartons or in shelf-stable aseptic boxes.
-You can find it in regular, chocolate, vanilla, and unsweetened varieties.
+You can buy it in regular, chocolate, vanilla, and unsweetened varieties.

-Almond milk’s pleasant taste constantly wins people over.
 Every year, the world’s dairy producers lose market share to almond milk.
-There are countless reasons to avoid cow’s milk, and almond milk offers some important advantages.
-It’s much lower in saturated fat than cow’s milk, and has no lactose or cholesterol.
+There are countless reasons to avoid cows’ milk, and almond milk offers some important advantages.
+It contains far less saturated fat than cows’ milk, and has no lactose or cholesterol.
 Almond milk also wins on flavor—many people strongly prefer it to cows’ milk.
 Best of all, almond milk lacks dairy’s connection to animal cruelty and the veal industry.

 Nutrition Profile